Macrolophus caliginosus

 Macrolophus caliginosus is a species of true bug in the family Miridae.
 It is omnivorous and both preys on insects and feeds on plant tissues.
 It is used in Europe in the biological control of whitefly in tomatoes grown under glass.

 Description

-M. caliginosus is a slender pale-green insect some 2.9 to 3.6 mm in length.
+Macrolophus caliginosus is a slender pale-green insect some 2.9 to 3.6 mm in length.
 Its eyes are red, its antennae are green with a black base and its legs are long, enabling it to move rapidly.
 The nymphs are yellowish-green.

 Ecology

 The eggs of M. caliginosus take about eleven days to hatch at 25 °C and thirty-seven days at 15 °C. The nymphs pass through five stages, completing their development in about nineteen days at 25 °C. They and the adults are inconspicuous as they keep to the underside of leaves.
 The adult female may live for about forty days, during which time she will lay between one hundred and two hundred and fifty eggs, the number depending on the temperature and the availability of prey.

 The preferred prey of M. caliginosus is whitefly but it also feeds on aphids, mites and the eggs of moths.
 An adult can consume upward of thirty whitefly eggs each day.
 When offered the greenhouse whitefly (Trialeurodes vaporariorum) and the silverleaf whitefly (Bemisia tabaci) it showed a preference for the former.
 If the available prey consisted primarily of the silverleaf whitefly (>75%), its preference was for the later stage nymphs of that species rather than any other stage.